Oblivious-Oblivious/skeleton/README.md

 # Skeleton

-A very minimal http server api serving as a platform for incremental middleware
+A very minimal http server api serving as a platform for incremental middleware.

 ## Installation